groue/GRMustache/Guides/partials.md

 ### Absolute paths to partials

-When your templates are stored in a hierarchy of directories, you sometimes need to refer to a partial template in an absolute way, that does not depend of the location of the embedding template.
+When your templates are stored in a hierarchy of directories, you sometimes need to refer to a partial template in an absolute way, that does not depend on the location of the embedding template.

 Compare: